Image

 looking for photo

-The Lavi can be described as an F-16 with canards instead of conventional horizontal stabilisers.
-For the rest the resemblance is large, up to the oval shape of the air intake underneath the fuselage.
+The Lavi can be described as a two-seat F‑16 with delta wings, and canards instead of conventional horizontal stabilisers.
+It also has two large ventral fins.
+For the rest the resemblance is large, up to the oval shape of the air intake underneath the fuselage. (photo: Israeli Air Force/WikiMedia)

 Chengdu J-10